 Pros

-- External controls
+- External controls allow for quick checks and adjustments

-- Upright storage shelves
+- Upright storage shelves can be used for finer bottles

 Cons

-Get the NutriChef wine cooler on Amazon.
+Get the NutriChef dual-zone wine fridge at Amazon.

-A multipurpose dual zone wine fridge is the ideal option for those who frequently host and entertain.
-The Newair Dual Zone Wine and Beverage Fridge features an attractive French door design with two individual sections: one for wine and another for canned beverages.
+A multipurpose dual-zone wine fridge is the ideal option for those who frequently host and entertain.
+The Newair dual-zone wine and beverage fridge features an attractive French door design with two individual sections: one for wine and another for canned beverages.

-The wine section stores up to 18 bottles on contoured metal racks, while the beer and beverage section stores up to 60 standard-size cans on flat racks.
+The wine section stores up to 18 bottles on contoured metal racks, while the beer and beverage section stores up to 58 standard-size cans on flat racks.
 Users can set the temperature between 41 to 72 degrees Fahrenheit on the wine side and between 36 to 72 degrees for the canned drinks section.
 With the wide temperature range, users also can store wine on the canned drinks side.
 This fridge can be installed as either a freestanding or built-in unit.

 Product Specs